curlyparakeet/fox/README.md

 # Reggie the Fox
-This patten should, in theory, make a Foxy hot water bottle cover.
+This pattern should, in theory, make a Foxy hot water bottle cover.
 I've only done this pattern once (crocheting and writing up at the same time) so there ~~might~~ will be mistakes.

 ![Strip](https://github.com/curlyparakeet/fox/blob/main/IMG_7030.jpeg "Strip")